WordPress/openverse/documentation/meta/release_and_deployment/index.md

 - That **release** (as a verb) and **deploy** are often used to denote either part of or the entire process of both releasing and deploying code for a service.
 This can make it communicating about a particular step of the overall release-and-deploy process confusing.
-The definitions below treat release and deploy as distinct, non-overlapping, but related processes. _This is an important distinction, and can be especially meaningful in the context of fixing a live environment, when deciding between whether to roll back or release a new version with fixes (or a revert)_.
+The glossary below treats release and deploy as distinct, non-overlapping, but related processes. _This is an important distinction, and can be especially meaningful in the context of fixing a live environment, when deciding between whether to roll back or release a new version with fixes (or a revert)_.

-## Definitions
+## Glossary

-Refer to the following definitions for unambiguous descriptions of each.
+Refer to the following definitions for unambiguous descriptions of each term.

 - **Application** or **app** (noun)